JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 ## Using someone else's project

-Simple clone their project using e.g. `git clone`, `cd` to the project directory and call
+Simply clone their project using e.g. `git clone`, `cd` to the project directory and call

 ```
 (SomeProject) pkg> instantiate